reli-forpsych/starter-academic/content/publication/moreton-2011/index.md

   currently practiced, is unsuitable for elimination purposes.
-Preliminary investigations into the effects of distance from camera and image resolution in poor quality images suggest that such images are not an accurate representation of an individuals face, however further work is required. ??
-2011 Elsevier Ireland Ltd.
+Preliminary investigations into the effects of distance from camera and image resolution in poor quality images suggest that such images are not an accurate representation of an individuals face, however further work is required.
 featured: false
 publication: '*Forensic Science International*'
 tags: